MicrosoftDocs/OfficeDocs-Support/SharePoint/OneDrive/administration/error-0x8004de40-in-onedrive.md

 > or use PowerShell to [Enable-TlsCipherSuite](/powershell/module/tls/enable-tlsciphersuite?view=windowsserver2019-ps&preserve-view=true).
 >
 > For more information, see [What are the current cipher suites supported by Azure Front Door?](/azure/frontdoor/front-door-faq#what-are-the-current-cipher-suites-supported-by-azure-front-door-&preserve-view=true).

-If the device is connected to the internet and TLS has been updated, continue to the following steps based on the version of Windows that the device is running.

-### Windows 10

 If you're using Windows 10, restart the device while it’s connected to your Azure Active Directory (Azure AD) domain.
 If that doesn’t fix the problem, unjoin your device from Azure AD and rejoin it, by using the following steps.